 - Do stretching and exercises at the start and end of the day

 - Take short breaks periodically

 Let us help to ensure that you receive the benefits that you are due under the law.
-Contact the Raleigh workers’ compensation lawyers of Law Office of Sam Scudder, at (252) 222-0227.
+Contact the Morehead City workers’ compensation lawyers of Law Office of Sam Scudder, at (252) 222-0227.